Question 118·Easy·Cross-Text Connections

 Identify the key claim in the bolded part of Text 1

 The bolded portion of Text 1 says that “trunk diameter reliably reveals age across species,” and the planners use this to rank trees by age without cutting them.
-So Text 1 is claiming trunk diameter is a reliable (dependable) way to know age for different species.
+So Text 1 is claiming trunk diameter is a reliable way to determine age across different species.

 Summarize the main point of Text 2 about trunk diameter

-Text 2 says growth rates differ widely among species and with soil, water, and crowding.
-It gives examples: fast-growing species can have thick trunks while still young, and stressed older trees can have small diameters.
-Then it clearly states that “trunk diameter alone is a poor indicator of age” and suggests using ring counts or other data when accuracy matters.
+Text 2 cautions that growth rates differ widely among species and with soil, water, and crowding.
+It notes that fast-growing species can have thick trunks while still young, and stressed older trees may have modest diameters.
+It concludes that trunk diameter alone is a poor indicator of age and recommends using ring counts or other data when precision is needed.